 The final step is to put all the information you have gathered into use by creating an editorial calendar (also known as a content calendar).
 This will contain a plan of all the content you will create and publish over a set time period.

 The calendar will include information from the categories above, such as where you will publish the content and what the goal of the content is, as well as practical information such as who will write it and when you will publish.
-Essentially, it will keep your content marketing efforts organised.
+Essentially, it will keep your content marketing efforts organized.

 Taking the time to develop a content marketing strategy will help you produce better content and get it in front of relevant people.
 This can help you achieve your ultimate goals, both in terms of content and in terms of your business.
 We’ve produced a handy content marketing plan template that helps you put your content marketing strategy into action.
 You can download it here.